wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/subroutine.md

   variable is only available in the user subroutines.
 - `WAZO_MOBILEPHONENUMBER`: the value is the phone number of a user, as set in the web interface.
   This variable is only available in user subroutines.
-- `XIVO_QUEUENAME`: the value is the name of the queue being called.
+- `WAZO_QUEUENAME`: the value is the name of the queue being called.
 This variable is only available in queue subroutines.
 - `XIVO_QUEUEOPTIONS`: the value is a list of options to be passed to the Queue application, e.g.
   `hHtT`.
 This variable is only available in queue subroutines.